enricozanardo/wall-e/scripts/README.md

 - **--curriculum-examples <number>**: Number of examples to use for curriculum initialization (default: 500).
 Increasing this value can prevent stalling in curriculum level advancement, especially with larger batch sizes.
 - **--auto-resize-vocab**: Automatically resize vocabulary when target IDs exceed the current maximum, preventing "target_id out of range" errors
 - **--watchdog-timeout <seconds>**: Set timeout for watchdog thread detection (default: 60).
 Increase for larger models or slower systems.
+- **--batch-timeout <seconds>**: Set timeout for individual batch processing in multi-threaded mode (default: 60).
+Helps prevent threads from hanging in computation.
 - **--data-threads <number>**: Number of threads for data loading (min: 8, default: 70% of available cores).
 Increasing can help with CPU utilization.
 - **--target-id-max <number>**: Maximum target ID value (default: auto-detected, min: 5000).
 Set higher for larger vocabularies.
 - **--vocab-size <number>**: Size of the vocabulary (default: 10000).
 Smaller values create a more compact model, larger values improve accuracy but increase memory usage.